 Note 1: New Yorkers who filed claims prior to April 10th and whose claim is still pending, were told to call the DOL Call Center to finish their application.
 However, the DOL indicates that such claimants should NOT call.
 Instead the NYS DOL call center will contact the individual directly or they may receive notice on the NY.gov ID account, to which they should respond.

 Note 2: For some workers, the questions are difficult to answer correctly.
 For example, some businesses remain partly open, and some employees are furloughed and others continue to work.
 Those who are furloughed can obtain PUA benefits.
-These claimants should indicate in the secure e-mail system that they have been furloughed, while the business remains partly open.
+These claimants should indicate in the secure e-mail system on their NY.gov ID account that they have been furloughed, while the business remains partly open.
 Claimants should explain and disclose any information to clarify their answers that they are unable to answer clearly in the set of questions the DOL provides.

 Helpful Tips When Filing